skystone1000/LinuxEverything-Django-Website/README.md

 # LinuxEverything-Django-Website

-This is a basic website so that a user when shifting from windows to linux faces various issues while handling various things this site helps in making thing easier.
+This is a basic website so that a user when shifting from windows to linux faces various issues while handling various things, this site helps in making things easier.

 # File Structure
 - Main App<br>